List of paintings by Jacob van Ruisdael

 The following is an incomplete list of paintings by Jacob van Ruisdael that are generally accepted as autograph by Seymour Slive and other sources.
-The list is more or less in order of creation, starting from around 1645 when Jacob began painting on his own.
+The list is ordered by "Slive no.", the code applied by Slive in his 2001 catalogue raisonné.
+The earliest paintings date from around 1645 when Jacob began painting on his own.
 Prior to that, he was assistant to his father Isaack van Ruisdael and his uncle Salomon van Ruysdael.